pyepics/pyepics/doc/autosave.rst

 The saved file will be of nearly identical format as that of the autosave mechanism, and the :func:`restore_pvs` function can read and restore values using save files from autosave.
-Note, however, that the purpose is quite different, and using the functions here will really do a :func:`caput` to the saved values, not set initial values for PVs at IOC startup: motors will move!
+Note, however, that the purpose here is quite different from that of the standard autosave module (which is designed to save vales so that PVs can be **initialized** at IOC startup).
+Using the functions here will really do a :func:`caput` to the saved values.

 .. function:: save_pvs(request_file, save_file)